davidgsd/AllScan/README.md

 Performance optimizations.
 Fix issue that would cause an unnecessary database write on every page load/stats request for logged-in users.
 Fix JS console warning re. no SameSite cookie parameter.
 Specify allscan's dir ($urlbase/) for cookie paths.

 **v0.52 2023-01-19**<br>
 Minor bug fix: If after a new install or update an error was detected in dbInit(), an error would occur resulting in a blank page rather than normal page load and a useful error message being displayed.
-This update is not needed if your AllScan install is already working fine.

 **v0.51 2023-01-18**<br>
 Optimizations to Cfgs module.
 Add 'DiscBeforeConn Default' Cfg parameter which determines if the 'Disconnect Before Connect checkbox' is checked by default.
 To have the checkbox be Off by default, go to the Cfgs page and set 'DiscBeforeConn Default' to Off.